kldurham/hospital-database/README.md

 # hospital-database
+Interactive Java application.
 Hospital database, including ERD, with versions written for MySQL and SQLite